pivotal/docs-tap/app-live-view/install.hbs.md

       connector.appliveview.tanzu.vmware.com  1.8.0          2023-12-27T00:00:00Z
     ```

-1. Create `app-live-view-connector-values.yaml` using the following details:
+1. Create the file `app-live-view-connector-values.yaml` using the following details:

     Single-cluster environment
     : For a single-cluster environment, the Application Live View connector connects